 • retail team leader

-• supply chain operative
+• procurement and supply chain practitioner

 • travel consultant